downad/builder/README.md

 Modify the file minetest.get_worldpath().."/players/" path with the filename "all_items_in_game.txt" and rename it to 'allowed_items_for_builder.txt'
 Now all player with the builder privileg can get the allowed items and blocks as beeing creative.

-#commands
+## Commands
-builder make_list
+* '/builder make_list'
-	the buiilder_admin can create a list of all items in game the list is saved in the minetest.get_worldpath().."/players/" path with the filename "all_items_in_game.txt"
+	* the buiilder_admin can create a list of all items in game

-# Version
+	* the list is saved in the minetest.get_worldpath().."/players/" path with the filename "all_items_in_game.txt"

-0.1		initial - register unified_inventory button,
+## Version
-				privilegs "builder" for the player
+* 0.1		initial - register unified_inventory button,
-				"builder_admin" for the builder admin
+    * privilegs "builder" for the player
-				command (builder_admin) to get a lsit of all items in the game
+    * "builder_admin" for the builder admin

-0.2 	override some unified_inventory function
+    * command (builder_admin) to get a lsit of all items in the game

-				- minetest.register_on_player_receive_fields(function(player, formname, fields)
+* 0.2 	override some unified_inventory function
-					to check for builder privileg
+    * minetest.register_on_player_receive_fields(function(player, formname, fields) to check for builder privileg
-				- function unified_inventory.apply_filter(player, filter, search_dir)
+    * function unified_inventory.apply_filter(player, filter, search_dir)	to check for builder privileg

-					to check for builder privileg
+* 0.3		some tools an armor for builder - they don't protect and don't do fleshy damage

-0.3		some tools an armor for builder - they don't protect and don't do fleshy damage 0.4 	some first tests, creating a first list of allowed items as allowed_items_for_builder.txt
+* 0.4 	some first tests, creating a first list of allowed items as allowed_items_for_builder.txt

 # textures